HL7/fhir-sdoh-clinicalcare/input/pagecontent/connecting_applications_with_api_data_sources.md

 1. Applications are registered with the appropriate referral platforms.
 2. On the first use of the application
   * Patient/Client is provided a URL or a QR code.
 The patient passes this information to the app - by keying in the URL or by authorizing the app to take a picture of the QR code in order to download the application to their smart phone or use as a link to an on-line application.
-  * Patient/Client establishes application security  **expand??**
-3. Referral Source provides Patient with a URL (e.g., via a QR code) to the API that redirects to an authorization server
-  * Patient enters credentials provided by the referral platform
-  * Application is provided with an access token and refresh token
+The App authenticates the user using credentials provided by the care provider.
+Application needs to be registered with the server using some shared secrets (name, DOB, registration code, etc).
+  * Patient/Client establish establish credentials (username/password) and use them to authenticate.
-4. API URL and the tokens are stored in the application
+3. API URL and the tokens are stored in the application
-5. When the patient/client authenticates to the application, on a timed schedule or on demand
+4. When the patient/client authenticates to the application, on a timed schedule or on demand
   * Application uses the URL and refresh token to obtain an access token
-  * ~~Application follows the Referral Source Light workflow process~~
-6. **Application queries for Tasks????  "patient app might query for Tasks, Goals, Referrals"**
+5. Application queries for Tasks, ServiceRequests and other referenced data.

 Note: steps 3-5 are repeated for each referral source

 #### CBO Applications
 FHIR-enabled CBO Applications follows the [Direct Referral Light] or [Indirect Referral Light] use cases.
 This section describes the initial connection of the the FHIR-enabled CPO application to the referral source (Provider or Coordinating Platform system).

-1. Participating CBO applications are registered with the appropriate referral platforms **(e.g., Epic, UniteUS?)**
+1. Participating CBO applications are registered with the appropriate referral platforms (e.g., Epic, UniteUS)
-2. Referral Source provides ~~Patient~~ CBO (e.g., via a QR code) with a URL to the API that redirects to an authorization server
+2. Referral Source provides CBO (e.g., via a QR code) with a URL to the API that redirects to an authorization server
   * CBO enters credentials provided by the referral platform
   * Application is provided with an access token and refresh token
 3. API URL and the tokens are stored in the application
 4. When the CBO authenticates to the application, on a timed schedule, or on demand
   * Application uses the URL and refresh token to obtain an access token
-5. **Application queries for Tasks????
-CBO app will query for Tasks, as well as updates to data they've previously received **
+5. Application queries for relevant data, including Tasks assigned to them, Tasks assigned to others, Patient (self) demographics, Goals, ServiceRequests, etc.

-Note: steps 2-4 are repeated for each referral source
+Note: steps 2-5 are repeated for each referral source

 {% include markdown-link-references.md %}